ziaukhan/colearning-agentic-ai-specs/README.md

 9. Prompt Engineering for AI-Driven Development
 10. Context Engineering for AI-Driven Development

-### Part 4: Python: The Language of AI Agents (20 chapters)
+### Part 4: Python: The Language of AI Agents (19 chapters)
 11. Python UV: Fastest Python Package Manager
 12. Introduction to Python
 13. Data Types
+14. Operators, Keywords, and Variables
+15. Strings and Type Casting
+16. Control Flow and Loops
+17. Lists, Tuples, and Dictionary
+18. Set, Frozen Set, and GC
+19. Module and Functions
+20. Exception Handling
+21. IO and File Handling
+22. Math, Data Time Calender
+23. Object-Oriented Programming Part I
+24. Object-Oriented Programming Part II
+25. Meta Classes and Data Classes
+26. Pydantic and Generics
+27. Asyncio
+28. CPython and Gil
+29. Docstrings and MkDocs

-## Part 5: Spec-Kit Plus Methodology (3 chapters)
+## Part 5: Spec Driven Development (4 chapters)
-34.
+30. Understanding Spec Driven Development
+31. Spec-Kit Plus
+32. Building Projects with Spec-Kit Plus
+33. The Tessl Vision: Spec-as-Source

-- Part 6: Agentic AI Fundamentals with OpenAI Agents SDK in Python (3 chapters)
+## Part 6: Agentic AI Fundamentals with OpenAI Agents SDK in Python (3 chapters)

-- Part 7: MCP Fundamentals with FastMCP (3 chapters)
+## Part 7: MCP Fundamentals with FastMCP (3 chapters)

-- Part 8: TypeScript: The Language of Realtime and Interaction (3 Chapters)
+## Part 8: TypeScript: The Language of Realtime and Interaction (3 Chapters)

-- Part 9: Building Realtime and Voice Agents (3 Chapters)
+## Part 9: Building Realtime and Voice Agents (3 Chapters)

-- Part 10: Containerization & Orchestration using Docker and Kubernetes (3 Chapters)
+## Part 10: Containerization & Orchestration using Docker and Kubernetes (3 Chapters)

-- Part 11: Data, State, and Memory using PostgreSQL, Graph, and Vector Databases (3 Chapters)
+## Part 11: Data, State, and Memory using PostgreSQL, Graph, and Vector Databases (3 Chapters)

-- Part 12: Event-Driven Architecture using Kafka and Dapr (2 Chapters)
+## Part 12: Event-Driven Architecture using Kafka and Dapr (2 Chapters)

-- Part 13: Stateful Agents using Dapr Actors and Dapr Workflows (2 Chapters)
+## Part 13: Stateful Agents using Dapr Actors and Dapr Workflows (2 Chapters)

 Our sequence flows beautifully from “understanding the AI revolution” → “meeting the tools” → “learning to communicate” → “learning to code in Python” → “learning Spec Driven Development methodology” → “build OpenAI Agents in Python” → “build MCP servers” → “learn to code in TypeScript” → “build realtime and voice agents” → “deploy ai agents”